 Read on to discover what the WFHW team found out in my Income At Home review.

-Income At Home offers a work from home opportunity that promises to give you the flexibility to work part time and create your own schedule around your families activities so you can spend more quality time with them.
+Income At Home offers a work-from-home opportunity that promises to give you the flexibility to work part-time and create your own schedule around your family’s activities so you can spend more quality time with them.

-The website is endorse by prominent radio personalities.
-Once you become a member you receive a work at home kit that informs you how to create income from a home based business opportunity.
+The website is endorsed by prominent radio personalities.
+Once you become a member you receive a work-at-home kit that informs you how to create income from a home-based business opportunity.

 - Representatives trying to over-sell the opportunity.

-- Representatives who inappropriately discussing business in social situations often appearing as if they are desperate.
+- Representatives who inappropriately discuss business in social situations often appearing as if they are desperate.

-- Representatives who over-focused on new recruits and neglect existing customers.
+- Representatives who are over-focused on new recruits and neglect existing customers.

-- Representative who are inaccurate or deceptive when talking about their business.
+- Representatives who are inaccurate or deceptive when talking about their business.